 Wetlands in south Maui historically served a significant cultural role for early settlements and an important ecological role for native flora and fauna.
 Beachfront development has drastically reduced both the number and size of south Maui wetlands.
-Pacific Whale Foundation is leading the effort to restore and preserve Paniaka Wetland located near the southern end of Big Beach (Oneloa Beach).
+Environmental groups have offered to restore and preserve Paniaka Wetland, located near the southern end of Big Beach (Oneloa Beach).

 The Paniaka Restoration Project seeks to re-establish the wetland as a significant cultural and ecological site.
-All restoration activities are being conducted under a curator agreement with the Department of Land and Natural Resources, and in partnership with the Oneloa Coalition, a group of community organizations and local residents dedicated to preserving Makena State Park.
+All restoration activities are being conducted under a curator agreement with the Department of Land and Natural Resources, and carried out through the Oneloa Coalition, a group of community organizations and local residents dedicated to preserving Makena State Park.

 Makena State Park was created when the State of Hawaii purchased the 165 acres along the southwestern coastline in order to protect the area’s wilderness, as well as three remaining wetlands: Paniaka, North Pu’u Ola’i, and South Pu’u Ola’i.